abienvenu/Kyela/README.md

 TODO
 ----
+* The date widget is getting worse with bootstrap style...
 * Auto-select each first form field
 * Hide URL when creating a poll, generate a random one, let it editable only
 * Fusionner newAction avec createAction dans les contrôleurs ? editAction avec updateAction ?